© 2023 CyberNews - Latest tech news,

 What is the best free password manager for Linux?

-NordPass free version is great for offering you a desktop application that is attractive to the eye, user-friendly, and, of course, supports Linux.
+NordPass’s free version offers a desktop application that is attractive to the eye, user-friendly, and, most importantly, supports Linux.
 The following features found on the free version are enough to keep your device protected:

 • Autosave and autofill